2019 ICC World Cricket League Division Two

 The 2019 ICC World Cricket League Division Two was an international cricket tournament that took place in April 2019 in Namibia.
-It was contested between six teams; Canada, Hong Kong, Oman, Papua New Guinea, the United States and tournament hosts Namibia.
+It was contested by six teams; Canada, Hong Kong, Oman, Papua New Guinea, the United States and tournament hosts Namibia.
 It formed part of the 2017–19 cycle of the World Cricket League (WCL) which determined the qualification for the 2023 Cricket World Cup.
 The final and third-place playoff match were granted One Day International (ODI) status by the International Cricket Council.
-Namibia won the tournament, after they beat Oman by 145 runs in the final.
-It was Namibia's first win in an ODI match, and it was the first ever ODI match played by Oman.
+Namibia won the tournament, defeating Oman by 145 runs in the final.
+It was Namibia's first win in an ODI match, and the first ever ODI match played by Oman.

 Summary

 Hong Kong and Papua New Guinea finished in the bottom two places in the 2018 Cricket World Cup Qualifier, therefore relegating them to the Division Two tournament and losing their ODI status in the process.
 They were joined by Canada and Namibia, who finished third and fourth respectively in the 2018 ICC World Cricket League Division Two tournament, and Oman and the United States, who won promotion from the 2018 ICC World Cricket League Division Three tournament.

 Ahead of the tournament in October 2018, it was announced that, following the conclusion of the tournament, the World Cricket League would be replaced by the ICC Cricket World Cup League 2 and the ICC Cricket World Cup Challenge League.
 The top four teams would join Scotland, Nepal and the United Arab Emirates in League 2 and gain ODI status.
 The bottom two teams would be assigned to the Challenge League along with other teams from the World Cricket League.

 The United States were the first team to qualify for League 2, after they beat Hong Kong by 84 runs in the fourth round of matches.
 Oman also qualified in the same round of fixtures, after they beat tournament hosts Namibia by four wickets.
 In the final round of matches, Namibia and Papua New Guinea secured League 2 qualification with big wins.
 Canada won their final match, against the United States, but finished narrowly behind Papua New Guinea on net run rate and qualified for the Challenge League, along with Hong Kong.

 Following the round-robin matches, Canada played Hong Kong in the fifth-place playoff, the United States played Papua New Guinea in the third-place playoff, and hosts Namibia faced Oman in the tournament's final.
 Claire Polosak was appointed as one of the on-field umpires for the final, becoming the first woman to stand in a men's ODI match.